 Disclosure: This page may contain affiliate links.
 If you purchase something using those links, we may receive a commission, but it will not cost you anything extra.

 Are you looking for a suitable content delivery network for your WordPress website?
-It is a crucial thing to make your website load faster.
+Using a CDN is a crucial step in making your website load faster.

 There are several CDN providers out there.
-However, each of them differs from one another in terms of price, flexibility, and how it works.
+However, each of them differs from the others in terms of price, flexibility, and how it works.

 What’s best for an eCommerce store may not be the right choice for a personal blog.
 So, you have to select a CDN based on your website’s requirements.